diginfo/pure-api/README.md

 ### PART_ID
 - example: PART_ID=001-0002-003
 - description: This is the key field used to select the required record.
-There might be multiple keys.
+There might be multiple keys to filter the request to return the requested data.

 ## API Response